-The filing party must serve any subsequent pleadings, petitions, or papers associated with the case and filed with the clerk of court upon all parties of record, in accordance with the notice and service provisions prescribed in the Rules of

-Civil Procedure.
-Any inadvertent noncompliance with those rules does not serve to defeat or terminate the proceeding, or subject the proceeding to dismissal, as long as actual notice or service of filed papers is shown by a preponderance of the evidence or is acknowledged by the party charged with notice or service.
+The filing party must serve any subsequent pleadings, petitions, or papers associated with the case and filed with the clerk of court upon all parties of record, in accordance with Rules 4 and 5 of the Rules of Civil Procedure.
+Any inadvertent noncompliance with those rules does not serve to defeat or terminate the proceeding, or subject the proceeding to dismissal, as long as actual notice α service of filed papers is shown by a preponderance of the evidence or is acknowledged by the party charged with notice or service.
 The board of revision may conduct evidentiary hearings on the sufficiency of process, service of process, or sufficiency of service of papers in any proceeding.
-Other than the notice and service provisions contained in the Rules of Civil Procedure, the Rules of Civil Procedure are not applicable to the proceedings of the board of revision.
-Board of revision practice must be in accordance with the practice and rules of the board that are promulgated from time to time by the board and that are not inconsistent with the bill.
+Other than the notice and service provisions contained in Civil Rules 4 and 5, the Rules of Civil Procedure are not applicable to the proceedings of the board of revision.
+Board of revision practice must be in accordance with the practice and rules of the board that are promulgated from time to time by the board and are not inconsistent with the bill.
 (R.C.
-323.68(A)(2), 3rd para.)
+323.68(A)(2), 3rd par.)